Does NordVPN support OpenWrt?

 Routers with OpenWRT firmware have been reported to support VPNs like NordVPN.
 However, please be aware that the following configuration has not been tested by NordVPN staff – it has been shared and tested by our wonderful customers instead.
 In particular, NordVPN would like to thank ulmwind, an active member of the OpenWRT community, for their continuous assistance in providing us with up-to-date OpenWRT instructions.

 If any issues arise, feel free to contact our support team for further help!
 This is an advanced tutorial, but it also provides some simpler instructions.

-1. First, you need a router with OpenWrt firmware and an enabled OpenVPN client.
+1. To get the benefits of a VPN on OpenWRT, you need a router with both OpenWRT firmware and an enabled OpenVPN client.
 The main page of the firmware is https://openwrt.org.
-A router flashed with an OpenWrt firmware image accepts connections only via the telnet protocol, so you should connect to it via telnet with the IP address 192.168.1.1 and change the root password by using the "passwd" command.
-Once done, the router will accept SSH connection.
-The OpenVPN package isn't included in the firmware image by default, so you need to install it:
+A router flashed with an OpenWRT firmware image accepts connections only via the telnet protocol, so you should connect to it via telnet with the IP address 192.168.1.1 and change the root password by using the "passwd" command.
+Once done, the router will accept SSH connections.
+The OpenVPN package isn't included in the firmware image by default, so install it by typing:

 opkg update opkg install openvpn-openssl opkg install ip-full